 With Focus On Unemployment, Yellen Led Fed Through Tough Balancing Act

 Janet Yellen chaired her final Federal Reserve policymaking meeting Wednesday.
 She and her Fed colleagues held interest rates steady and officially elected Jerome Powell to succeed her as chair.
-As Yellen steps down, she's getting high marks for her four years at the helm of the nation's central bank.
+As Yellen steps down, she is getting high marks for her four years at the helm of the nation's central bank.

 The Fed's mandate from Congress is to maximize employment while keeping inflation under control.
 When Yellen became chair early in 2014, the first woman ever to do so, the unemployment rate was 6.7 percent.